 map & directions

 Contact: Program Manager

 The Skagit County Crisis Center is a 16-bed crisis, mental health stabilization and sub-acute detox program.
-The center serves Skagit County residents for detox and North Sound County residents who are experiencing a crisis related to their substance abuse and/or mental health challenges.
+The center serves Skagit County residents for detox and North Sound County residents who are experiencing a crisis related to their substance use disorder and/or mental health challenges.
 Most of the services are available 24 hours a day, 7 days a week.

-- Short Term Mental Health Stabilization - offers crisis counseling, medication stabilization, evidence-based programming to identify strengths and personal goals for improved mental health, and referral service assistance through coordinating care with on-going mental health and substance abuse providers.
+- Short Term Mental Health Stabilization – offers crisis counseling, medication stabilization, evidence-based programming to identify strengths and personal goals for improved mental health, and referral service assistance through coordinating care with on-going mental health and substance abuse disorder providers.

 - Jail Transitions Case Management – promotes successful community reintegration from jail for Skagit residents using evidence-based treatment that teaches skills for independent living and employment post-release.
 The program works in conjunction with the North Sound Mental Health Administration and Skagit County Jail for clients who are not already receiving mental health services.
 Clients cannot be currently enrolled in mental health services.

 - Residential Substance Abuse Treatment (RSAT) – designed for inmates who are currently incarcerated at Skagit County Jail who disclose they have a substance use disorder and want to engage in a treatment program.
 Treatment is provided during the individual’s incarceration.
 If applicable, Pioneer staff work to develop a reentry plan in order to facilitate a successful transition from incarceration to becoming a productive member of society.
 The program is voluntary and acceptance is based on individuals being assessed while in custody.